 Board of Governors Profiles

-The Board of Governors of Argyll College UHI currently has 14 members.
-It includes Principal Martin Jones, a staff member, and a student member.
+The Board of Governors of UHI Argyll currently has 14 members.
+It includes Principal Joe Wright, a teaching and non-teaching staff member, and a student member.
 A member of the Board of Governors (other than the Principal and the student member) will hold office for a period of 4 years with the option of reappointment for a further two terms, serving for a maximum of 12 years.
 The Principal of the college is a member of the Board for as long as they hold that position.

 About the board